Itamichan/CG_photography/testing/testing.md

 * Add more comments to the project - implemented.
 * Change the title of the index page from "Home" to "CGphotography" - implemented.
-* At the moment of the peer-code-review assessment the README.md was not done yet so I received multiple, helpful suggestions regarding the topic. - all taken into consideration.
+* At the moment of the peer-code-review assessment the README.md was not done yet so I received multiple, helpful suggestions regarding the topic - all taken into consideration.

 ### User review